MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-controller.md

 2. Configure the deployment settings as described in the table below.
 3. It's normal for the virtual machine instances to be initially red.
 Click **Refresh Preview** to have the deployment service automatically find suitable hosts for the virtual machines to be created.
 4. After you configure these settings, click **Deploy Service** to begin the service deployment job.
+   > [!NOTE]

-**Note**: Deployment times will vary depending on your hardware but are typically between 30 and 60 minutes.
+   > Deployment times will vary depending on your hardware but are typically between 30 and 60 minutes.
 Note that if you're not using a volume licensed VHD\VHDX, or if the VHD\VHDX doesn't supply the product key using an answer file, then the deployment stops at the **Product Key** page, during network controller VM provisioning.
 You need to manually access the VM desktop, and either skip or enter the product key.

 5. If the network controller deployment fails, delete the failed service instance, before you retry the  network controller deployment.
 Click **VMs and Services** > **All Hosts** > **Services**, and delete the instance.